CONNECTING THE SHIP'S COMPANY, PRESERVING OUR HISTORY

 Some time ago, at the suggestion of our late treasurer, Roger Pescodd, the HMS Courageous Association Committee purchased a memorial bench to be placed within the National Memorial Arboretum.
 The decision was taken to purchase the bench as a permanent memorial to those of our crew mates who have crossed the bar.
 The bench includes a plaque which contains the ship’s crest and the inscription shown in the image here, which we felt was apt for those such as Ray Hutchins who was lost at sea, and, of course, for our predecessors who were lost in the sinking of the aircraft carrier:

-The bench is fairly easy to find and only a few minutes walk from the main entrance.
+entrance.
 We also found that the Arboretum as a whole is a great place to visit and walk round and proved a fitting memorial to the many services it commemorates, including of course the memorial to the Submarine Service.
 Should you wish to visit the arboretum and make use of the bench the address of the arboretum is Croxall Road, Alrewas, Staffordshire, DE13 7AR.
 The bench is located in the Royal Naval Wood and overlooks the Armed Forces Memorial.
 The bench reference number which, if given to staff, will enable them to direct you is B - 550.
 Please note that, although you do not always need to book to go into the grounds of The Arboretum they do recommend booking as there may be limited spaces available on busy days.
 If you are travelling by car you will almost certainly need to book a parking space as these can be limited at busy times.
 The arboretum's website can be found at www.thenma.org.uk and latest information regarding visits and booking can be found on their website.